 To extend this activity further, stand a ruler up next to the snowman (just stick the base of the ruler in some snow) and watch the height of the snowman go down as it melts.

-You'll Also Love: Rainbow Ice Totems And Sculptures
+You'll Also Love: Freeze Balloons To Make Cool Rainbow Orbs And Sculptures

 6. Snow Writing Tray